 Description:

 A pottery skyphos (a wine drinking cup) from the south Italian region of Apulia.
-The vessel is standing on a low foot, is black-glazed and is decorated with a grape pattern of added yellow, white and magenta below a design consisting of an egg pattern, double hortizontal lines, a wavy line, another double line and a row of dots.
+The vessel is thin walled and is standing on a low foot, is black-glazed and is decorated in added yellow, white and red.
+Around the rim is an egg pattern followed by a wavy line between two double lines, and then a dot pattern and a red band.
+The main decoration consists of alternating ivy garlands and a grape pattern.
 The back is decorated with two rows of dots with a double line inbetween.

 The decoration is typical for pottery which is commonly called Gnathian, after the name of present-day Egnazia (located on the Adriatic coast of Apulia).
 In the middle of the nineteenth century large quantities of pottery with this type of decoration were found during excavations of the cemeteries of Egnazia (and nearby Fasano).
 Ever since they were known as the pottery of Egnazia, or Gnathia pottery, even though little of it was in fact made at Egnazia.